 Types take the value $+1$ or $-1$.
+The provision outcome is also binary, i.e, $\{0,1\}$-valued.
+Binary decisions are common in public goods environments because public goods are often about implementing a large indivisible project (a library, a bridge, a waste disposal facility, etc.).
+We focus on this binary setting, because the basic tradeoffs are captured by a yes/no decision.
+Therefore our model gets at the heart of the matter, while remaining tractable.

 The random noise is then simply a ``flip,'' which occurs with probability $\delta\in (0,1/2)$.
 If an agent reports a type $x_i\in\{-1,+1\}$, then the mechanism receives $x_i$ with probability $1-\delta$, and a ``flipped'' report $-x_i$ with probability $\delta$.
 As a consequence, an agent can always explain away any evidence about their type as the outcome of a random flip.
 Their explanation is more credible the larger the value of $\delta$.
 Noise is then desirable because larger values of $\delta$ offer a better protection of privacy.